https://www.chefspencil.com

 23 Most Popular Bahraini Foods

-The Kingdom of Bahrain may not ring a bell for most people, but this tiny island located in the Persian gulf sure has huge flavors to offer its visitors.
+The Kingdom of Bahrain may not ring a bell for most people, but this tiny island located in the Persian Gulf sure has huge flavors to offer its visitors.

-Once known to be the center of the ancient Dilmun civilization, its location has strategically brought upon several cultures together, including Persian, Sumerian, Assyrian, Babylonian, Portuguese, Arab, and British.
+Once known to be the center of the ancient Dilmun civilization, its location has strategically brought several cultures together, including Persian, Sumerian, Assyrian, Babylonian, Portuguese, Arab, and British.
 All these influences can be experienced firsthand in Bahraini cuisine.

 Many of the local dishes found around the island of Bahrain are inspired by these cultures giving its visitors the unique opportunity to experience different flavors in one country.